NiceRingNode/Awesome-Generative-Models-for-OCR/README.md

 </div>

 This repository is about evaluating state-of-the-art image generators' generation and editing capability on various **Optical Character Recognition (OCR)** tasks, including both **closed-source** and **open-source** models.
-Currently, we have tested [GPT-4o](https://openai.com/index/introducing-4o-image-generation/), [Qwen-VLo](https://qwenlm.github.io/zh/blog/qwen-vlo/), [Qwen-Image](https://github.com/QwenLM/Qwen-Image), [Flux.1-Kontext-dev](https://huggingface.co/black-forest-labs/FLUX.1-Kontext-dev), [OmniGen2](https://github.com/VectorSpaceLab/OmniGen2), [BAGEL](https://github.com/ByteDance-Seed/Bagel) and [Janus-4o](https://huggingface.co/FreedomIntelligence/Janus-4o-7B).
+Currently, we have evaluated [GPT-4o](https://openai.com/index/introducing-4o-image-generation/), [Qwen-VLo](https://qwenlm.github.io/zh/blog/qwen-vlo/), [Qwen-Image](https://github.com/QwenLM/Qwen-Image), [Flux.1-Kontext-dev](https://huggingface.co/black-forest-labs/FLUX.1-Kontext-dev), [OmniGen2](https://github.com/VectorSpaceLab/OmniGen2), [BAGEL](https://github.com/ByteDance-Seed/Bagel) and [Janus-4o](https://huggingface.co/FreedomIntelligence/Janus-4o-7B).
 Except for the GPT-4o and Qwen-VLo, all other models are **open-source models**.
 The evaluation include **generating** multiple types of text images (handwritten notes, printed documents, poster, street signs, historical manuscript, etc.) and **editing** specific content of text images.
 We aim to understand the boundaries of SOTA image generation models applied to the specialized field of OCR, identify remaining challenges, and explore **how close we are to achieving AGI-level capabilities in this domain**.

 > *This repository was formerly known as **GPT-4o-Image-Generation-for-OCR**, and included only the evaluation of image generation capabilities of GPT-4o.
 Now we are expanding our evaluation to more models, especially **open-source models.***